elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, this can be achieved by wrapping the property in square brackets.
-This allows the property to be a key and not a string.
+  <div><strong>Interview Response:</strong> Yes, this gets achieved by wrapping the property in square brackets.
+This approach allows the property to be a key and not a string.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />